Jeff Kennett: Political career

 Kennett was elected as a Liberal Member of the Victorian Legislative Assembly (MLA) for Burwood in 1976, having had an interest in local politics since the early 1970s.
 His preselection for the seat reportedly irritated then Premier Dick Hamer, who disliked Kennett's campaigning style, and had endorsed the sitting member, Haddon Storey.
-However, by 1981, Kennett was promoted to Cabinet as Minister for Housing, Immigration and Ethnic Affairs.
+However, by 1981, Kennett was promoted to Cabinet as Minister for Housing and Minister of Immigration and Ethnic Affairs.
 He was one of several younger MPs whom Hamer promoted to Cabinet in a bid to renew his government.
 Kennett retained his post when Hamer was replaced as Liberal leader and Premier by Lindsay Thompson in June of that year.
 Following the defeat of the longstanding Liberal government in 1982, Kennett was the leading candidate to replace Thompson despite being the youngest member of the outgoing government.
 On 26 October, he was elected leader of the Liberal Party and hence Leader of the Opposition.
 He took an aggressive posture against the Cain government, and was often criticised for his "bull-in-a-china-shop" style and his anti-government rhetoric.

 Under his leadership, the Liberals were heavily defeated by Labor in 1985.
 Afterwards he faced a challenge to his leadership of the party from Ian Smith.
-Kennett survived easily, but increasingly, he was seen as an erratic and unapproachable leader.
+Kennett survived, but increasingly, he was seen as an erratic and unapproachable leader.
 He faced two more challenges to his leadership in 1986 and 1987.
 In 1987, in one notable incident Kennett referred to the Federal Liberal leader John Howard as a 'cunt' in a mobile telephone conversation with Howard rival Andrew Peacock.
 The car-phone conversation damaged both Howard and Kennett politically, but aided Peacock in his push to return as Federal Liberal leader (1989).

 Toward the end of its second term the Cain government had lost support and the Liberals were expected to win the 1988 election.
 The Liberal vote indeed rebounded strongly – they won a majority of the two-party vote – however much of this margin was wasted on landslide majorities in their heartland.
 As a result, the Liberals took only one seat from Labor in the capital, and were left four seats short of a majority.
 Failing to become premier, Kennett was again criticised within his own party, and in 1989 he was deposed in favour of a little-known rural MLA, Alan Brown.

 Kennett's performance during his first stint as Liberal leader is a matter of debate.
 Economou sees his 1985 and 1988 election campaigns as weak, while Parkinson believes he was a significant asset in pushing the Labor government of John Cain in several key seats.